DNABoe/ipad-visual-relation/SPACESHIP_CPANEL_DEPLOYMENT.md

 ### RelEye Application Issues

 For issues with the RelEye application itself:
-- Check the main README.md

 - Review other documentation files in this project
 - Check the GitHub repository issues

----

 ## 📝 Notes

-### About File Structure

 This deployment assumes:
 - Frontend and backend share the same domain